 The objectives of the Stamford Fire Department's Fire Marshal Division address factors in respect to fire and the life safety of the City's occupants, its structures, and development of a given property to protect their physical well-being from the harmful effects of fire and other hazards by education and fire code enforcement.
 The Fire Marshal division investigates the cause and origin of fires, explosions and other emergency incidents or conditions with the objective of reducing or preventing the occurrence of such incidents, and inspection of buildings to prevent fires.
-The Fire Marshal Division works closely with the Police Department, the State's Attorney Office, and other agencies to effect the arrest and conviction of persons deliberately setting fires, allowing hazardous conditions to exist or knowingly violating federal, State and local laws and ordinances.
-This objective is carried out as set forth under the General Statutes of Connecticut (the "General Statutes"), City Ordinances and Stamford Fire Department Standard Operating
+The Fire Marshal Division works closely with the Police Department, the State's Attorney Office, and other agencies to effect the arrest and conviction of persons deliberately setting fires, allowing hazardous conditions to exist or knowingly

-2 Ms. Dennies was appointed as Director of Administration on an interim basis as of 3/2/2020.
-On July 24, 2020 she was appointed as Director of Administration.
+2 Sandra L. Dennies was appointed as Director of Administration in July 2020.
 Ms. Dennies also served as the Director of Administration under a prior administration.